getappmap/appmap-python/README.md

 There are several ways to record AppMaps of your Python program using the `appmap` package:

-* Run your tests (pytest, unittest[future work]) with the environment variable `APPMAP=true`.
+* Run your tests (pytest, unittest[coming soon]) with the environment variable `APPMAP=true`.
 An AppMap will be generated for each test case.

 * Use the `appmap.record` [context manager](#context-manager) to control recording.
 The context manager takes an instance of an `appmap.Recording`, which can be used to generate the AppMap.

-* [future work] Run your application server with AppMap remote recording enabled, and use the [AppLand browser extension](https://github.com/applandinc/appland-browser-extension) to start, stop, and upload recordings.
+* [coming soon] Run your application server with AppMap remote recording enabled, and use the [AppLand browser extension](https://github.com/applandinc/appland-browser-extension) to start, stop, and upload recordings.